Ski Tour Finsteraarhorn

 Highest peak of the Bernese Alps

-Descent through the Bächital
+Ski descent through Bächital

-3 days of pure high-mountain experience
+3 days of pure high mountain experience

 Season: